hpd96/solarismon/README.md

  of 30s and a baudrate of 19200.

 2. **Node.js init script:**
-If you want to have your Node.js application automatically started on every RaspberryPi reboot, an init script like this one https://gist.github.com/peterhost/715255 may be used.
+If you want to have your Node.js application automatically started on every RaspberryPi reboot, use the provided systemd file and the system/install.sh
-Since */bin/sh* is a softlink to */bin/dash* on my Raspbian linux, the script did not work as expected, so I had to replace

-        #!/bin/sh
-        with
-        #!/bin/bash
-in the first line of the script.
+requirements:
+sudo apt-get nodejs npm mosquitto npm install serialport

 The Node.js application is simply started with

-        node solaris.js
+        nodejs solaris.js

 3. **openHAB configuration:**
 Some example openHAB configuration files (items, persistence, sitemaps) are located unter the "openhab" directory in this repository.
 They define items (measurement values), their graphical representation in the openHAB clients and their persistence strategy.
 Don't forget to activate and configure the MQTT binding, as described in the [openHAB configuration wiki](https://github.com/openhab/openhab/wiki/MQTT-Binding).
 For me, changing / uncommenting the following two lines of `OPENHAB_HOME/configurations/openhab.cfg` was sufficient.